 The staggering cost of the typical funeral might have you contemplating a burial at sea.
 But what exactly is pushing that final, morbid bill into the several thousand pounds?
 Before we consider how you can prepare for the expense of your funeral, let's take a closer look at the receipts:

-Meanwhile, burial costs, up 5.6% between 2017 and 2018, were nudged up by lack of burial plots and local authority budget cuts.
+Meanwhile, burial costs, up 2.4% between 2023 and 2024, were nudged up by lack of burial plots and local authority budget cuts.

 You can save money by opting for a direct cremation - a private, no-frills cremation with no associated funeral service or viewing, sparing you all costs except the actual cremation and doctor's fees.
 A direct cremation doesn't just have to be about penny-pinching: some people see it as the simplest and most dignified way to exit this plane of existence.
 In fact, David Bowie, ever the trend-setter, choose one and he wasn't hurting for cash.

-But while around half (47%) of Britons were aware of direct cremation, just 2% of the funerals arranged in 2018 were direct cremations.
+But while around half (59%) of Britons were aware of direct cremation, just 2% of the funerals arranged in 2023 were direct cremations.
 Despite the hefty costs of proper funerals, most people still wanted a service for their family and friends to celebrate their life.

 Options for funeral cover

-1. Funeral cover as part of your life insurance (chosen by 17% of people who made provisions)
+1. Funeral cover as part of your life insurance

 When you take out a life insurance policy, you might want to ensure the sum insured will cover your funeral.
 However, with a term-level insurance policy, it's likely you will die after the policy expires or, if it's a decreasing term policy, die when the payout isn't high enough to cover the significant expenses of a funeral.
 You may want to opt instead for a whole of life policy, also called assurance, which delivers a payout whenever you die - whether it's tomorrow or years after you've received your birthday message from the Queen.
 The premiums you'll pay on whole of life insurance will be higher than those on term level insurance.

-2. Over-50s life insurance (chosen 16%)
+2. Over-50s life insurance

-Over 50s life insurance is a whole of life policy specialised for those over 50, who may not qualify for other life insurance policies.
+Over 50s life insurance is a whole of life policy specialised for those aged 50-85, who may not qualify for other life insurance policies.
 If you're over 50 and under 85, your acceptance is guaranteed and the payout fixed, no matter when you die.
 The sum insured on these policies is typically lower than it would be for other insurance products - often between £1,000 and £25,000.
 Thus over 50s policies are often specifically taken out for funeral and death expenses.
 Some over 50s policies will even include specific funeral benefits, often a few hundred pounds that are paid directly to a funeral director on your death.

-3. Pre-paid funeral plan (chosen by 30%)
+3. Pre-paid funeral plan

 With a pre-paid funeral plan, you pay in advance for your funeral, either in a lump sum or monthly instalments paid to a funeral director or insurance provider.
 Your money is then invested, either in a trust fund or in an insurance plan, so it can be paid out when you die.
 Read the terms of any funeral plan carefully before committing however: some only payout to cover the most basic costs of a funeral, and may exclude the burial plot and the costs of the memorial, including catering and flowers.
 Additionally, If you're paying for the plan in monthly instalments and live for a long time, a funeral plan ultimately won't be good value for money: the amount you pay over the years can easily eclipse the final payout.